A sequence similarity network (SSN) allows for visualization of relationships among

 release notes page.

-calculate edge values to generate the SSN.
+pairs to calculate edge values to generate the SSN.

 Generate a SSN for a protein family.

-Generate a SSN from provided sequences.
+Generate a SSN from FASTA-formatted UniProt sequences.

-calculate edge values to generate the SSN.
+pairs to calculate edge values to generate the SSN.

 Generate a SSN from a list of UniProt, UniRef, NCBI, or Genbank IDs.

-An all-by-all BLAST is performed to obtain the similarities between sequence pairs to
+An all-by-all BLAST? is performed to obtain the similarities between sequence pairs to calculate edge values to generate the SSN.

 Clusters in the submitted SSN are identified, numbered and colored.